Moniter123/build-cdn/_posts/2017-09-28-working-with-certificates-in-java.md

 twitter_card:  summary_large_image
 ---

-Let's face it, the Java crypto API is a mess.
-It is extremely hard to use, and very confusing.
-Let's try and make sense of this sorry excuse for an API.

 ## Install Bouncy Castle

 Before we continue, you really really (really) want to install [Bouncy Castle](https://www.bouncycastle.org/){:target="_blank"}{:rel="noopener noreferrer"}.
 It provides many much needed implementations and this tutorial will assume you are using it.